How To Find Clients on LinkedIn in Under 5 Minutes

-To figure out the right terms for your potential clients, ask yourself: What kind of work am I looking for? and How would an ideal client in that target audience word a LinkedIn post looking for referrals or proposals?
+Ask yourself: How would an ideal client word a LinkedIn post if they were looking for referrals or proposals?

 web design agency needed